 The criterion for the duration of storage of personal data is the corresponding statutory retention period.
-After the expiration of the specified period, the relevant data will be deleted if they are no longer required for target achievements, as well as contract fulfillment or preparation.
+After the expiration of the specified period, the relevant data will be deleted if they are no longer required to achieve the goals, fulfill or conclude the contract.

-Every time a data subject accesses our website, general data and information are entered and stored in registration files of our system:
+Every time a data subject accesses our website, the general data and information are stored in our system’s log files:

-When using these general data and information, we do not make any conclusions about the data subject.
-Personal evaluation or evaluation of personal data for marketing purposes or for the formation of a profile is not carried out.
-The IP address is not saved in connection therewith.
+When using this general data and information, we do not draw any conclusions about the data subject.
+No personal evaluation, data analysis for marketing purposes or profiling is carried out.
+The IP address is not stored in this context.

-The legal basis for temporary data storage is Article 6, Chapter 1, paragraph f of the DS-GVO (General Data Protection Regulation).
-Data collection enabling access to the site and the storage of data in registration files are absolutely necessary for smooth operation of our website.
-Therefore, no objections can be raised on the part of the data subject.
+The legal basis for temporary storage of data is article 6, paragraph 1 point (f) of the General Data Protection Regulation.
+The collection of data for the provision of the website and the storage of data in log files are mandatory for the safe operation of our website.
+Therefore, there is no objection possibility for the interested person.

 2.2 Malware detection and log data analysis

-We collect and automate log data obtained as a result of the operation of our company’s communication equipment and automatically analyze it if it is necessary to detect, trace or eliminate failures or errors in communication devices or to protect against attacks on our information technologies or communication systems.
+We collect and automate log data obtained as a result of the operation of our company’s communication technologies to the extent necessary to detect, limit or eliminate failures or errors in communication technologies or to protect against attacks on our information technologies or communication systems.
 This is also necessary to detect and protect against malware.

-The legal basis for temporary data storage is Article 6, Chapter 1, paragraph f of the DS-GVO (General Data Protection Regulation).
-Data storage and analysis are absolutely necessary to ensure the possibility of using the site and its smooth operation.
-Consequently, there is no possibility of objection on the part of the person concerned.
-Therefore, no objections can be raised on the part of the data subject.
+The legal basis for the temporary data storage and evaluation is article 6, paragraph 1 point (f) of the General Data Protection Regulation.
+Data storage and analysis are mandatory to ensure the availability of the website and its safe operation.
+Therefore, there is no objection possibility for the interested person.

-The hosting services we use are designed to provide the following services: infrastructure and platform support services, computing capabilities, disk space and database services, security services, as well as maintenance services that we use to operate our website.
+The hosting services we use are designed to provide the following services: infrastructure and platform services, computing power, storage and database services, security services and maintenance that we use to operate our website.

 You can contact us at the email address published on our website and through the contact form.

-If you use this communication method, the data specified in your message (for example, first name, last name, address), but at least the email address and the information contained in the email, may be stored together with the personal data that you provide for the purposes of contacting and processing your requests.
+Since you use this method of communication, the data provided by you (for example, first name, last name, address), at least the email address, as well as the information contained in the email, are stored together with possible personal data provided by you for the purpose of establishing contact and processing your request.
 In addition, our system collects the following data:

-The legal basis for the processing of personal data within the framework of messages sent to us by email and fax is Article 6, Chapter 1, paragraph b or f of the DS-GVO (General Data Protection Regulation).
+The legal basis for the processing of personal data within the framework of letters and telefaxes sent to us is article 6, paragraph 1 points (b) and (f) of the General Data Protection Regulation, respectively.

-(1) The data subject shall have the right to request confirmation from the responsible person as to whether personal data concerning itself are being processed; if so, it shall have the right to receive a statement of such personal data and the following information:
+(1) The data subject has the right to request confirmation from the Operator whether personal data relating to him is being processed; in this case, the data subject has the right to receive information about this personal data and to receive the following information:

 a) processing purposes;